Online Tenant Handbook for Mission Bay

 For information regarding membership, classes and hours of operation visit their site.

 All tenants vacating a UCSF housing facility must check out with Housing Services before leaving campus housing.
-At the time of checkout, please complete the process in the “Move-Out” tab on your Tenant Portal, return all keys, and pay any outstanding charges.
+At the time of checkout, please complete the process in the “Move-Out” tab on your Housing Portal, return all keys, and pay any outstanding charges.
 After hours, keys may be dropped in the drop box in the West building elevator lobby.

 Please leave the apartment in a safe and proper condition and as found.
 If you wish to terminate your housing agreement early, please read the termination clause of the housing agreement.